dirakx1/application/devops/README.md

 * We will use GKE, Gcloud and GCR (google cloud registry, but other cloud providers could be use the same referenced solution.
+* We are not giving uch tought on security.